onnx/turnkeyml/src/turnkeyml/llm/README.md

 You can run the full suite of MMLU subjects by omitting the `--test` argument.
 You can learn more about this with `lemonade accuracy-mmlu -h.

+## Benchmarking

+To measure the time-to-first-token and tokens/second of an LLM, try this:

+`lemonade -i facebook/opt-125m huggingface-load huggingface-bench`

+That command will run a few warmup iterations, then a few generation iterations where performance data is collected.

+The prompt size, number of output tokens, and number iterations are all parameters.
+Learn more by running `lemonade huggingface-bench -h`.

 ## Serving

 You can launch a WebSocket server for your LLM with: